Statement of Acknowledgement

 If you are unable to make an unassisted transfer from your wheelchair into the dentist’s chair, you may be provided with dental treatment whilst in your wheelchair, depending on the complexity of the dental care you require.
 If this is not possible, your dentist will discuss other options with you, which may include a referral for treatment at another location.

-Some people might be a little anxious about seeing a dental practitioner.
+Some people might be a little anxious about seeing a dental professional.
 There are a number of ways that this might be managed.

-Your dental practitioner will be able to talk with you about how best to provide treatment.
+Your dental professional will be able to talk with you about how best to provide treatment.

 The Child Dental Benefits Schedule (CDBS) provides Commonwealth funded dental care to most children under 18 years of age.